Cantech Knowledge Base

 Before you start installation and use btop, ensure the following:

-• Create a non-root user with sudo privileges.
+• Create a new user and grant sudo privileges.

-In this guide, we’ll walk through the installation and usage of btop on Ubuntu 20.04, step-by-step.
+In this guide, we will walk through the installation and usage of btop on Ubuntu 20.04, step by step.

-Let’s have a glance at a few steps to install btop on Ubuntu 20.04!
+Let’s have a glance at a few steps to install btop Ubuntu 20.04!

 sudo snap install btop